EthanTrout/Lingo-practice/TESTING.md

 # Quality of life touches
 ## Things to make the User experince better

-- Clicking enter will submit the answer X
+- Clicking enter will submit the answer
 - if the answer is incorrect. display what the answer is before moving onto the next round.
-X
 - if the answer is correct. display that the answer is correct.
-X
-- display money earned in main lingo game X
+- display money earned in main lingo game

+# Leaderboard Functinality

+# Dictonary Functionality

+# Timed Lingo Functionality